Back to List of all contributors

 -‘Bring Something Back: the strange career of Professor Bernard Quatermass’, Journal of Popular Film and Television, 30:3.
 (Co-written with Nick Cooper.)

-– Rita, Sue and Bob Too (BFI) one of the booklet essays
+– Rita, Sue and Bob Too (BFI) [dual format DVD and blu-ray] First essay in booklet

-– Dissent & Disruption: Alan Clarke at the BBC (BFI) [blu ray] Essays on Shelter, The Gentleman Caller, Stella, The Fifty-Seventh Saturday, Thief, Funny Farm; The Firm reused 2007 DVD commentary [see below]; provided additional sources; uncredited consultation and additional information.
+– Dissent & Disruption: Alan Clarke at the BBC (BFI) [blu-ray] Essays on Shelter, The Gentleman Caller, Stella, The Fifty-Seventh Saturday, Thief, Funny Farm; The Firm reused 2007 DVD commentary; provided additional sources; uncredited consultation and additional information.

 – Alan Clarke at the BBC Volume 1 [DVD] Essay on Funny Farm

-– The Firm Limited edition blu-ray (BFI) reused 2007 DVD commentary [see below].
+– The Firm limited edition [blu-ray] (BFI) Reused 2007 DVD commentary

-–Red Shift (BFI) one of the booklet essays
+–Red Shift (BFI) [DVD] First essay in booklet

 Conference papers, seminar papers and public talks